Parasites Lost: Plot

 Fry is informed of what has been happening, but is more interested in romancing Leela than clearing the worms out of his body.
 Although the two share a romantic evening at Leela's apartment—made more powerful when Fry composes Leela a sonnet on the complex musical instrument the Holophonor—Leela tells Fry that she loves the new him.
 Worried, Fry tells her that he needs to find out something, leaves, and, using his own micro-droid, enters his own body.

 Fry confronts the worm leader and engages him in a sword fight after asking the worms to leave so he can learn if Leela loves him or just what they have made of him; he eventually coerces the worms into leaving by threatening to kill himself by destroying the medulla oblongata.
 With the worms gone, Fry returns to Leela's apartment and explains to her about the worms, and his decision to dispose of them.
 His awkward attempts at being romantic end when he mentions his previous relationship with Amy, and Leela kicks him out of her apartment.
 Back at his apartment, Fry begins to re-learn the Holophonor, and creates a crude image of Leela.

 Production

 Peter Avanzino, director of the first four broadcast seasons of Futurama and two of the straight-to-DVD movies, has stated that episodes with challenging new scenes to draw are his favorites.
-In particular he notes that he thinks this episode is fun because "It has microscopic characters inside a human body, a 3-D colonoscopy, a sword fight, a holophoner sequence (involving otters and characters dancing on Saturn's rings), some sweet sweet lovemaking, and a space-truck stop."
+In particular he notes that he thinks this episode is fun because, "It has microscopic characters inside a human body, a 3-D colonoscopy, a sword fight, a Holophonor sequence (involving otters and characters dancing on Saturn's rings), some sweet sweet lovemaking, and a space-truck stop."